StickOnAStick/HearSay/Simple/README.md

 Use the `poetry add` command to install all current existing dependencies or `poetry add myPackage` to extend the current package set.

 # Running:

-To run the scrapper just use `python3 Simple` or `python3 ../Simple` if you're inside the directory.
+Start the FastAPI server via `python3 Simple/FastAPI`

-It will prompt you for a query via _stdin console_ and begin running.
+Start the master via `python3 Simple` or `python3 ../Simple` if you're inside the directory.